OSU-NLP-Group/ChemToolAgent/README.md

-# ChemAgent
+# ChemToolAgent

+This is the official code repo for the paper *ChemToolAgent: The Impact of Tools on Language Agents for Chemistry Problem Solving*.

+**News:**

+- [2025.03] Our [new arXiv version](https://arxiv.org/abs/2411.07228) now includes experimental results on SciBench.
+Check it out!
-This code repo contains ChemAgent implementation for the paper "Tooling or Not Tooling?
-The Impact of Tools on Language Agents for Chemistry Problem Solving".
+- [2025.03] ChemAgent is now **ChemToolAgent**, and the paper title is also updated (previously *Tooling or Not Tooling?
+The Impact of Tools on Language Agents for Chemistry Problem Solving*).
+- [2025.01] Our work is accepted to NAACL 2025 Findings.

 ## Installation